When disputes arise, here's how to help

 Days, weeks or months after your student has moved into a Point Park residence hall, you might get this text, email or phone call:

 Roommate conflicts aren’t unusual.
 Many students are sharing a bedroom for the first time in their lives, and suddenly find themselves in tight living quarters with people from very different backgrounds.

-At Point Park, staff members in the Office of Campus Life are ready to help students resolve roommate conflicts.
+At Point Park, staff members of the Office of Residence Life are ready to help students resolve roommate conflicts.